EURO 2024 >><< France 2016

 When the replacing is at the end and we know all 16 play-offs participants, it's time to make play-offs pairs.
 In each League - best ranked team will play against 4th best ranked team (and 2nd against 3rd).
 But what if there are more than 4 play-offs participants from same League?
 In that case there will be a draw, which decides which teams will 'stay' in this League, and which teams will play the play-offs against teams from higher Leagues.
 Please note - group winners will never be part of the draw because they can't play against teams from higher league, as already mentioned.

-Pot allocations for final tournament draw will be based on National Ranking UEFA 2019.
-Format of final tournament remains same like at Euro 2016 (24 teams, six groups by 4 teams, 16 teams qualify for round of 16).
-Host teams (in case of qualification) will be allocated also by geographical criteria.
+Format of final tournament remains same like at Euro 2016 (24 teams in six groups by 4 teams, 16 teams qualify for round of 16).
 Max.
 2 host teams will play in same group.
 Host teams will play at least two matches in group stage at home field.
-Host cities:
+Stadiums and number of hosted matches: